vaarigupta/Chat-Room/README.md

 # ChatRoom
-Chatting is most commen these days .
+Chatting is most common these days .
 So I have provided that functionality to my project which allows users to send and receives messages in Real Time

 ## Remarkable functionality
 The one who's typing the message is displayed to all the users who are currently available online like in whatsapp